-Construction activities and buildings have negative impacts in the environment because of the land use, the consumption of raw materials, water, the production of energy and waste and the consequent air emissions.
+Construction activities and buildings have negative impacts on the environment because of the land use, the consumption of raw materials, water, the production of energy and waste and the consequent air emissions.
 Globally buildings are responsible for:

-- X 40 % of annual energy consumption; - X extracted materials and minerals quarries 30 %; - X 30 % 40 % of CO2 emissions.
-Households and services are the first emitter of CO2 emissions in EU-15 if the electricity is included in final sectors.; - X 12% of consumption of water; - X RC& D: 40 % total waste produced (92% demolition and 8% construction); - X 42% energy consumption heating and lighting of buildings accounts for the largest single share of energy use (which 70% is for heating); - X 22% construction and demolition waste (by weight); - X 35% greenhouse gas emissions; - X 50% extracted materials (by weight); - X buildings occupy 10% of the space.
+- X 40 % of annual energy consumption; - X Extracted materials and minerals quarries 30 %; - X 30 % 40 % of CO2 emissions.
+Households and services are the first emitter of CO2 emissions in EU-15 if the electricity is included in final sectors.; - X 12% of consumption of water; - X RC& D: 40 % total waste produced (92% demolition and 8% construction); - X 42% energy consumption heating and lighting of buildings accounts for the largest single share of energy use (which 70% is for heating); - X 22% construction and demolition waste (by weight); - X 35% greenhouse gas emissions; - X 50% extracted materials (by weight); - X Buildings occupy 10% of the space.

 Currently 80% of the European population live in urban areas and people spend more of 90% of their lives within the built environment (considering the home, workplace, school and leisure time).
-The wellbeing and comfort of the people is largely affected by this environment, therefore construction activities and buildings also have impacts in human health.
+This environment, therefore construction activities, largely affects the wellbeing and comfort of the people and buildings also have impacts in human health.

-The Sustainable Development operate during the whole life cycle of the building and would like to:
+The Sustainable Development is operated during the whole life cycle of the building and should:

-- ✓ reduce consumption of resources (save water and energy); - ✓ reuse of resources during the refurbishment or disposal of existing buildings or use of recyclable resources of new buildings.
-The wrong environmental management of the site encourages the generation of waste that could have been avoided; - eliminate toxics and ensure the healthiness of buildings, applying nature protection (climate change mitigation, biodiversity, ecosystem services); - ✓ put emphasis on the quality of the buildings, maximising the durability because, in general, it is more sustainable renovate existing buildings than to demolish and build new; - ✓ use eco-efficient materials (without processing) and local materials; - ✓ increasing the comfort of life (increase the quality of outdoor areas and indoor air).
+- ✓ Reduce consumption of resources (save water and energy); - Reuse of resources during the refurbishment or disposal of existing buildings or use of recyclable resources of new buildings.
+The wrong environmental management of the site encourages the generation of waste that could have been avoided; - ✓ Eliminate toxics and ensure the healthiness of buildings, applying nature protection (climate change mitigation, biodiversity, ecosystem services); - ✓ Put emphasis on the quality of the buildings, maximising the durability because, in general, it is more sustainable renovate existing buildings than to demolish and build new; - ✓ Use eco-efficient materials (without processing) and local materials; - ✓ Increase the comfort of life (increase the quality of outdoor areas and indoor air).